MissStrong/ICD2O/Notes/Unit 2/Note 06 - For...Of Loops.md

   }
 }
 ```
 This gives the same output as the example above.
-We can replace `n` with any variable name if we want.
+We can replace `n` with any variable name we want.

 ![](../../Images/For_Of_Loop_1.png)